Sawflies can cause damage to the plants in your garden. However, their larvae cause the most damage [1].

 To make a garlic spray, blend five cloves of garlic with 2 cups of water.
 Next, strain the mixture and add a few drops of liquid soap.

-Finally, spray the solution on your plants.
+Finally, spray this home remedy on your plants.
 Be sure to spray the tops and undersides of the leaves.

 Most plants can safely use garlic spray, but you may need to reapply it after rain.
-Regular use can help keep sawflies and other garden pests at bay.
+Regular use may help keep sawflies and other garden pests at bay.

 Commercial Sprays

-If making your own sprays feels too time-consuming, commercial options are available.
+If making sprays at home feels too time-consuming, commercial options are available.
 Two standout products that we find effective are Monterey Garden Insect Spray and AzaGuard.

 Monterey Garden Insect Spray